Boise State (23-8) will travel to Seattle to take on Washington (20-12) in the first round of the NIT

 Boise State went 14-1 on its home floor in 2012-13, the only loss coming in overtime to league-champion New Mexico.
 It marked the best home record since the 1997-98 team went 13-0 and tied for the second-most wins at Taco Bell Arena all-time.

-Additionally, Anthony Drmic and Derrick Marks were named All-MW Second Team, the first time since 2008 that the Broncos had multiple players garner all-league recognition.
+Additionally, Drmic and Marks were named All-MW Second Team, the first time since 2008 that the Broncos had multiple players garner all-league recognition.

 In 2011-12, his second season with the Broncos, Rice guided the team's ascension to the MW, which finished the season as the nation's fifth-ranked conference in the NCAA RPI - ahead of the Pac-12 and ACC.

 Though young - the Broncos accumulated 51 starts by freshmen in 2011-12, a mark that shattered the previous school record of 38 set in both 1989-90 and 1993-94 - the Broncos still defeated five teams that participated in the postseason in 2011-12.

 Two of the freshmen - Drmic and Marks - garnered All-MW honorable mention honors after finishing the season ranked first and second, respectively, in scoring average among league freshmen.

 In 2010-11 Rice put together the finest campaign for a Boise State first-year men's basketball head coach, one that culminated in an appearance in the conference tournament championship game and just the fourth postseason appearance in the last 17 years.

 The Broncos went 22-13 (.629) in his debut season, making Rice the winningest first-year head coach in school history.
 The Broncos also reached the semifinals of the College Basketball Invitational and surpassed 20 wins for just the ninth time since becoming a four-year institution (1968-69).

-The 22 victories are tied for the fifth-most in school history, and signified the fifth-largest turnaround all-time at Boise State.
+The 22 victories were tied for the fifth-most in school history, and signified the fifth-largest turnaround all-time at Boise State.

 Rice was one of 54 first-year head coaches nationally, only 14 of which reached the 20-win plateau.
 Five of the coaches to accomplish the feat at their respective institutions were in their first years as Division I head coaches, but of those five, only Rice inherited a team with a losing record.